bigtomcat6/unsw.docs/docs/MATH2099/Statistics/Lecture/Practice1.md

     ::: details

-    Sample mean will increase by 10, but sample stabdard deviation will be the same.
+    Sample mean will increase by 10, but sample standard deviation will be the same.

     - $\{2, 3, 4\}$ → $\{12, 13, 14\}$